imsteaky/Pitch/README2.md

 Pitch
 Yelp, but for campgrounds.
 As my final project in Colt Steele's Full Stack Devleoper bootcamp, we're tasked with designing a yelp clone, but for campsites.
-Includes user authentication, comments, uploading of new campgrounds all on site.
+Built in express, it includes user authentication, comments, uploading of new campgrounds on site using mongodb.

-Getting Started:
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Prerequisites:
 Coming soon(tm)